- Marketing plans and strategies

 - Brand development

 - And much more

 How can we help you?

 Do you need experts to develop a marketing strategy, update policies or consult with your community?
-Dominique Antarakis and Maureen Shelley bring a wealth of experience to every project.
+Maureen Shelley and her team bring a wealth of experience to every project.

 Along with our highly regarded consultants, who are experts in their fields, we can assist you with complex inclusion projects, independent reviews, policy overhauls or rebranding exercises.
 See our consultants below.

 Maureen Shelley is an experienced marketer, writer, editor and strategist.
 She has Masters degrees in Business Administration and Intellectual Property Law, and a Master of Equity and Social Administration.

 Formerly a nationally syndicated tech journalist for News Corp, Maureen is also an accessibility expert who leads many of our Government projects.
 She’s a sought-after international speaker and is a national judge of The Lizzies, the IT Journalism awards.

 Kirryn Zerna is an award-winning speaker, trainer and mentor.
 Her passion is to help businesses to get the attention they deserve.